selcukercan/Software/catkin_ws/src/05-teleop/calibration/README_system_identification.md

     duckiebot $ cd /home/software/catkin_ws/src/05-teleop/calibration/results

-Note that every time the optimization routine is run, a new folder named according to the execution date/time will be automatically generated.
+Here you will find the results folder and the zipped version of the results folder named according to the program execution date and time.
+Note that every time the optimization routine is run, a new folder named according to new execution date and time will be automatically generated.
 Inside this folder you will find

 1- 'optimization' folder containing; convergence of the model parameters, evolution cost during the optimization,